 Regardless of what class of service you are flying, there is a lounge that you can enter by paying at the door, purchasing a lounge pass or through a lounge membership program (ie. Priority Pass).
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

-To see more options there is a list of hotels near Kathmandu Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+We’ve only listed the hotels that have Tripadvisor reviews at the time of this update.
+To see more options in the $14-30/night range here is a list of hotels near Kathmandu Airport.
+It can be sorted by price, distance, traveller rating and popularity.

 More Services, Facilities & Things To Do On A Layover At The Airport